 In a side chapter we learn that the driver is drunk because his daughter has just been killed.
 The Sun is Also a Star does a great job of filling us in on characters who only have passing relationships with the main characters.
 You never know what’s going on in a stranger’s life and what is motivating their bad (or good) behavior.
 We could all stand to be a little more forgiving.

-They begin talking after the whole life saving incident and Daniel is falling fast for her.
-I absolutely love that he falls for her not only because she is pretty but because she’s smart and gets really excited about explaining her nerdy obsessions with him.
+They begin talking after the whole life saving incident and Daniel falls for her quickly.
+I absolutely love that he falls for her not only because she is pretty but because she’s smart and gets really excited about explaining her nerdy obsessions with him like space.

 Natasha agrees to give Daniel one hour to make her fall in love with him based on a scientific study that he is vaguely aware of.